(For 2013–2014 academic year) Professors

 498, 499 Honors Colloquium

-This course sequence is designed to provide the training and supervision for a select group of students to write honors theses in political science.
-The honors colloquium is described under “Honors and High Honors in Political Science” earlier in the Political Science section.
+This course sequence is designed to provide the training and supervision for a select group of students to conduct intensive research on a particular problem or issue in political science that, in most cases, culminates in their writing theses to be considered for honors or high honors at graduation.
+The honors colloquium is more fully described under “Honors and High Honors in Political Science” earlier in the Political Science section.